kevinburke/burke.services/index.md

 #### [Otto](https://meetotto.com)

-Massively improved the team's velocity and ability to identify and fix errors, and deploy them two production.
+Massively improved the team's velocity and ability to identify and fix errors, and deploy them to production.
 Rewrote two unmaintained C servers in Go.
 Transitioned server-side software stack from physical machines to AWS.

 Code reviewed, identified, fixed, and shipped features for a Node.JS app serving